 Media liability insurance is usually available on an occurrence or claims-made basis, and understanding the difference is important when shopping for this type of coverage.

 - Occurrence: This type of policy covers any incident that occurs during the policy period, regardless of when the claim is actually filed.
 This means that if a claim is filed after the policy expires, as long as the incident occurred during the policy period, it will be covered.

-- Claims made: This type of policy covers a claim only if both the incident and the claim happen during the policy period; if a claim is filed after the policy has expired, you are on your own.
+- Claims made: This type of policy covers a claim only if both the incident and the claim happen during the policy period.
+If a claim is filed after the policy has expired, you are on your own.
 These policies stay in force and automatically renew as long as the premiums are paid.

 The Most Common Media Liability Lawsuits

-Here are a few real world scenarios of where media liability insurance can be a lifesaver:
+Here are a few real-world scenarios of where media liability insurance can be a lifesaver:

-Invasion of privacy: This law allows the aggrieved party to file a lawsuit against another individual or company that unlawfully intrudes into their private affairs.
+Invasion of privacy: The law allows the aggrieved party to file a lawsuit against another individual or company that unlawfully intrudes into their private affairs.
 It also applies to disclosures of private information, publicizing a person or company in a false light, or the appropriation of a person’s name for personal gain.

 Regardless of whether your intent was malicious or it was a simple mistake, invasion of privacy lawsuits can be expensive.